fullstackenviormentss/Markov_text/README.md

  - Use the last two words in the string as a new key
  - If there is a value in the dictionary, go back to step 3 with the new key, otherwise, stop and show what has been made

+**Notes:**

+ - At the top of the script there is a variable, `WORD_LIMIT`: this is the maximum amount of words that can be in a chain

-Currently it will stop adding to the string if either there is no value for a key, or if the amount of words used goes over `1000`.
+ - Currently it will stop adding to the string if either there is no value for a key, or if the amount of words used goes over `WORD_LIMIT`.
 This is to stop loops or insanely long chains.

 # Resources